U of M Wordmark

 American Lung Association

-• Free on-line program with focus on withdrawal symptoms, weight control, stress management, assertiveness and relaxation techniques
+• Free online program with a focus on withdrawal symptoms, weight control, stress management, assertiveness, and relaxation techniques

 • Group sessions for 10 or more people; fees may apply